What are the types of industrial water quenching rollers?

 Thermal Properties

-Ceramic quenching rollers excel in thermal management:
+Ceramic quenching rollers provide various thermal advantages:

 Mechanical Strength and Durability

-• Higher overall mechanical strength and toughness
+• Enhanced mechanical strength

-Ceramic Quenching Rolls offer:
+Ceramic Quenching Rolls Offer:

-• Excellent resistance to chemical corrosion
+• Good resistance to wear

 Cost and Maintenance Considerations